devops329/devops/instruction/testing/testing.md

 - Prevents breakage of existing functionality because it is cheap to test everything that was done before
 - The tests provide a working example of the product that documents how the product works

-Combined together these benefits result in a better design, in a shorter amount of time, with a reduced number of defects.
+Combined together, these benefits result in a better design, in a shorter amount of time, with a reduced number of defects.
 This all leads to greater customer and developer satisfaction.

 ## More than just testing